 - Close Doors: We waste a great deal of heat by, leaving doors open (can you hear me children!) and through drafts in our windows.
 Consider shutting all your doors, windows and draw the curtains.
 Invest in draft excluders and tape to put around windows.

 I have this awesome infographic from Woolfoot with 10 suggestions some extra ones to mine looking at how to save money on your heating bill this winter.
-What ways do you have to cut back on your heating bills during the winter, especially when working from home?
+In what ways do you have to cut back on your heating bills during the winter, especially when working from home?